ParthSalat47/Banking-Application-using-JSP-servlets/README.md

 3. After a user has logged in, pressing back won’t log him out (it’ll keep the user on the dashboard).
 To log out, user has to manually “Log out”.
 4. After a user has logged out, pressing the back button will redirect to the home page for logging in/signing up.
 5. Strict validation checks are in place for logging in and signing up forms.
 Robust exceptional handling has been done wherever user input is involved.
+6. MySQL database was used.
-6. The code is clean, concise and maintainable.
+7. The code is clean, concise and maintainable.
 The UI is user-friendly. ([I’m not lying](https://photos.app.goo.gl/ZjMkrQWHYPqnWvfg8) 🤥)

 ## Screenshots